kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 }
 ```

-For a running animation, this will toggle the reversed property, otherwise it will start the animation as before.
+For a running animation, this will toggle the reversed property; otherwise, it will start the animation as before.

-Build and run and tap the animate button, then tap it again - you'll see the frog return to its original position, but still using the spring timing to settle naturally back into place!
-You can see that the **isReversed** indicator on the screen updates.
+Build and run, then tap the animate button — then tap it again.
+You’ll see the frog return to its original position, but using the spring timing to settle naturally back into place!
+You can see that the **isReversed** indicator on the screen updates appropriately.

-> TODO: This doesn't update in beta 3
+> TODO: This doesn’t update in beta 3

-You now have three different ways that the animation can end - it can finish normally, you can stop it half way, or you can reverse it and it finishes where it started.
-This is useful information to know when you have a completion block on the animation, so you're now going to add one now.
+You now have three different ways that the animation can end: it can finish normally, you can stop it half way, or you can reverse it to finish where it started.
+This is useful information to know when you have a completion block on the animation, so you’re now going to add one now.

 In `animateAnimalTo(location: initialVelocity:)`, add the following code after you call `addAnimations(_:)`: